cmv303/Social-Network-API/README.md

 # Social Network API

-This application utilizes mongoDB and mongoose to help efficiently store data for a spcial network.
+This application utilizes mongoDB and mongoose to help efficiently store data for a social network.
 Using this helps ensure scalability.

 ## Features